cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-11-23-how-to-write-a-good-cover-letter-for-a-research-paper.md

 Here are a couple of additional **tips** regarding the style of the cover letter:

 - Use short and concise writing style (avoid giving too much context).
-- Write in the first person (the main author) and use present tense.
+- Write in the first person (from the perpective of the first author) and use present tense.

 The following are non-obvious **don'ts** for a cover letter:

 - Don't over sell the contributions of the paper.
+For example, don't say: "This paper is a breakthrough in the field of X", instead say: "This paper makes a significant contribution to the field of X".
 - Don't include references, figures, or tables (footnotes are OK).
 - Don't repeat the same information written in the paper's abstract.

-# LaTeX Template
+# My LaTeX Template

 I've created a LaTeX template for writing cover letters for research papers.
-The template is based on the [newlfm](https://ctan.org/pkg/newlfm) LaTeX package (not updated since 2009).
+The template has the look and feeling of the [newlfm](https://ctan.org/pkg/newlfm) LaTeX package (not updated since 2009), but it uses modern packages.

-Note that the date is autogenerated using the `\today` macro.
+Here's a screenshot of the resulting PDF file:

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2022/paper_cover_letter.png alt:"Overview of the template." %}